denten-books/plain-text/main.md

 undergoes a number of further material phase transitions.
-In the writing telegraph this involves what I have been calling "trans-mediation" from notebook, to paper tape, to the movement of an electromagnetic vibrator, to the recording mirror galvameter, into the copper wire, to the receiving vibrator, and into and to the machination of the printing apparatus that once again produce ink and alphabet.
-In changing material contexts, language also undergoes multiple changes of encoding, here from script, to perforation, into vibration, to the shape of the sinusoidal electrical impulse, and back out through a series of transformations into script.
+In the writing telegraph this involves what I have been calling "trans-mediation" from notebook, to paper tape, to the movement of an electromagnetic vibrator, to the recording mirror galvanometer, into copper wire, to the receiving vibrator, and into the machinations of the printing apparatus that once again produce ink and alphabet.
+In changing material contexts, language also undergoes multiple changes of encoding: here, from script to perforation, into vibration, to the shape of the sinusoidal electrical impulse, and back out through a series of transformations into script.

-By "encoding," I mean here a "controlled system of representation."
+By "encoding," I mean a "controlled system of representation."
 Representation in its unrestrained form (as in "pictorial representation") differs from "encoding" in the size of its vocabulary.
 Painting and other forms of uninhibited representational conventions, are limitless in their expressive possibility.
-The "language" of painting is limitless, in other words.
-Encoding, by contrast, reduces the universe of possibilities to a limited set of possible "codes," like the alphabet.
-These codes have a more formalized grammar and rules of composition.
+The "language" of painting is infinite, in other words.
+Encoding, by contrast, reduces the universe of possibilities to a limited set of salient "codes," like the alphabet.
+These codes have a formal grammar and rules of composition.
 Although the expressive potential of written language is limitless, in some combinatorial sense of the word, language and other codes can "break," that is, be reduced to nonsense, in a way that painting cannot.
 A telegraph of the single-Morse type accepts alpha-numeric characters at first and then translates or trans-codes them into a system of signals, expressed in time intervals (between the synchronization tone and the activation of the key).

 It becomes clear from the description of early telegraph encoding systems that trans-coding and trans-mediation relate to each other somehow.
 On one hand, all